 We were -- yeah.
-We -- we got to go into about half a dozen, maybe a little more, of foster homes,

-1 because, you know, there was four of us, some 2 occasionally there was maybe one or two homes that they 3 actually put us all together in.
-But the rest were we 4 were separated into twos.
-So I was separated and sent off 5 with my sister, [Sister 1], and my little brother and my 6 little sister, [Brother 1] and [Sister 2], were put into a 7 home together.
-And for those two years, you know, I just 8 remember, you know, the visits in the child welfare office.
+We -- we got to go into about half a dozen, maybe a little more, of foster homes, because, you know, there was four of us, some 1 2 occasionally -- there was maybe one or two homes that they actually put us all together in.
+But the rest were -- we 3 were separated into twos.
+So I was separated and sent off 4 with my sister, [Sister 1], and my little brother and my 5 little sister, [Brother 1] and [Sister 2], were put into a 6 home together.
+And for those two years, you know, I just 7 remember, you know, the visits in the child welfare office.
+8

 9 I just remember the nights, you know, just 10 crying myself to sleep and wanting to go home.
-And I, you 11 know, kept begging my mom, you know, Why can't we come home 12 with you, Mom?
-I didn't understand it at the time, but, 13 you know, she was dealing with her addictions.
-And she 14 was, you know, working on getting herself clean and going 15 to rehab.
-I felt like my brother and sister had it easy 16 because they don't they were too young to remember being 17 in the system, but me and my sister [Sister 1], you know, 18 had it harder because we were older, and we remember it 19 all.
-20 I remember my time in those in 21 those in those foster homes, and just constantly being 22 bullied and neglected and abused, you know, by the other 23 foster kids and other kids in schools that we attended.
-24 I remember one foster home that we were in, 25 and it was, like, none we had ever been into.
+And I, you know, kept begging my mom, you know, Why can't we come home 11 with you, Mom?
+I didn't understand it at the time, but, 12 you know, she was dealing with her addictions.
+And she 13 was, you know, working on getting herself clean and going 14 to rehab.
+I felt like my brother and sister had it easy 15 because they don't -- they were too young to remember being 16 in the system, but me and my sister [Sister 1], you know, 17 had it harder because we were older, and we remember it 18 19 all.

+I remember my time in those -- in those -- in those foster homes, and just constantly being bullied and neglected and abused, you know, by the other foster kids and other kids in schools that we attended.
+I remember one foster home that we were in, and it was, like, none we had ever been into.
 And it was -- it was, like, one of the best.
-And we were in a good school, and the school was very, like, supportive of me, you know.
+And we were in a 1 2 good school, and the school was very, like, supportive of me, you know.
 They encouraged, you know, my smarts.
-I was bullied a lot as a kid because I was smart, you know, because I liked to read.
+I was 3 bullied a lot as a kid because I was smart, you know, 4 because I liked to read.
 I liked to write.
 I liked math.
-I got awards, you know, in elementary school for my smarts.
-And I got bullied for that because they would have, you know, public assemblies where they'd call up your name and you'd go up and get your awards.
-And one time, I remember, I -- I went up for, like, four awards on assembly.
-But I was ashamed because people, you know, would see me as a nerd, and I got bullied as a result of that.
+5 I got awards, you know, in elementary school for my smarts.
+6 And I got bullied for that because they would have, you 7 know, public assemblies where they'd call up your name and 8 9 you'd go up and get your awards.
+And one time, I remember, 10 I -- I went up for, like, four awards on assembly.
+But I was ashamed because people, you know, would see me as a 11 nerd, and I got bullied as a result of that.
+12

-But in this school where I was with this foster home, it was, you know, being -- being empowered, I guess, you know, being encouraged to continue with my schooling, you know.
-You know, things like spelling bees or being a patrol.
-It's even, like, having other, you know, foster sisters in the home, and them being in, you know, Girl Scouts.
-You know, I never experienced anything like that, you know, where it's the two parents who are still together, you know, and that they weren't abusive.
+But in this school where I was with this 13 foster home, it was, you know, being -- being empowered, I 14 quess, you know, being encouraged to continue with my 15 schooling, you know.
+You know, things like spelling bees 16 or being a patrol.
+It's even, like, having other, you 17 know, foster sisters in the home, and them being in, you 18 19 know, Girl Scouts.
+You know, I never experienced anything 20 like that, you know, where it's the two parents who are 21 still together, you know, and that they weren't abusive.
 And they had family dinners.
 Mm.
-Something we used to have, you know, before my parents were so abusive and alcoholics.
-But we didn't last that long in that foster home, and I was sad to leave.
-I'm still in touch with the
+Something we used to 22 have, you know, before my parents were so abusive and 23 alcoholics.
+But we didn't last that long in that foster 24 home, and I was sad to leave.
+I'm still in touch with the 25